How To Overcome The Chronic Fatigue It Causes

 - Do it again by Elevation

-- Another practical step in overcoming the spirit of slumber is to get the right kind of rest.
+4. Another practical step in overcoming the spirit of slumber is to get the right kind of rest.
 Not all rest is restorative.
-When discerning the spirit of slumber, some of examples of the right kind of rest would be:
+Some of examples of restorative rest would be:

 - Listening to worship music.